FadisChen/ChatExtension/README.md

 ### Basic Setup
 1. Click the extension icon to open the sidebar
 2. Click the settings button (⚙️)
-3. Configure required API Keys:
+3. Configure required API Key:
-   - Gemini API (for general conversation)
-   - Jina API (for RAG functionality)
+   - Gemini API (for general conversation and RAG functionality)
 4. Select your preferred AI model

 ### General Chat